 Grande Ronde Academy is committed to developing the hearts, souls and minds of our students through our educational programs.
 Our core curriculum uses Biblically-based A Beka Book, Inc. while reading curriculum comes from Bob Jones University and MosDos Press.
 Bible lessons are taught daily using ASCI curriculum, Purposeful Design Publications, with an emphasis on Godly character development in all grades.
 Technology and art are integrated into our daily core curriculum.
 Keyboarding is taught in the early grades utilizing programs that make it fun and easy to learn.
-Common Sense Media for digital safety and citizenship curriculum is also used throughout the grade levels.

 The Terra Nova, ACSI Edition, Achievement Test is administered to students each spring.
 This standardized test covers several academic areas.
 The school uses these scores to help teachers, parents and administrators evaluate the effectiveness of the curriculum, improve the quality of instruction and learning for all students and make informed decisions to promote the child's academic growth.